rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Mythologies

 In our modern secular view we think of *mythology* as false or make believe, like fairy tails, or at best as primitive beliefs from "less evolved civilizations".
-However, *myth* simply means *story*, and the *-ology* suffix is derived from *logia* (divine word), and thus *mythology* is best thought of as "stories that unite a people into a culture" or "stories we participate in" or "stories people live by".
+However, *myth* simply means *story*, and the *-ology* suffix is derived from *logia* (divine word of God), and*mythology* is best thought of as "stories that unite us as a culture" or "stories we participate in" or "stories we live by".
-And if we take a sober look at ancient mythologies, we find angels and demons featured in all of them.
+And if we take a sober look at ancient mythologies, we find angels and demons featured in *all* of them.

-Technically, the word *angel* means a messenger of God.
+Technically, the word *angel* means *messenger*.
 As such, it can best be thought of as a role, like a job title.
 However when talking of angels we typically are not referring to a job title.
 We are referring to spiritual beings.